Why are Tags so valuable?

 So, before understanding why tags are so valuable, let’s see why we should use them.

-The tags’ main goal is to make our life easier to filter and find resources.
-Sometimes, we don’t remember the exact name of an EC2 or Load Balance; for example, it’s easier to know which tags those resources have and filter by it.
+The tags’ main goal is to make our life easier by filtering and finding resources.
+Sometimes, we don’t remember the exact name of an EC2 or Load Balance; for example, it’s easier to know which tags those resources have and filter by them.

 For example, if you add a specific tag to your resources to identify which environment (Dev, QA, or Production) this resource belongs, it will be easier to filter them.
 Also, avoid mistakes like killing a wrong EC2 instance from another environment.
 Trust me, that happens, even with the best’s 🙂